Skaipi/HNSWIndex.Net/README.md

 # HNSWIndex
+Perform KNN Query for millions of data points fast and with great accuracy.

 **HNSWIndex** is a .NET library for constructing approximate nearest-neighbor (ANN) indices based on the _Hierarchical Navigable Small World_ (HNSW) graph.
 This data structure provides efficient similarity searches for large, high-dimensional datasets.

 ## Key Features